TomatenKuchenDEV/docs/docs/custom-bot/general.md

 ## What's that? {#about}

-Custom bots, also known as "Custom branding" or "White-label" from other bots, means that you can use a bot created by you with the features of TomatenKuchen.
+Custom bots, also known as "Custom branding" or "White-label" from other bots, allow you to use a bot created by you with the features of TomatenKuchen.
-The advantage of this is, that you can use all of the great [TomatenKuchen features](/features), but your server members can only see your bot, not TomatenKuchen.
+The advantage of this is that you can enjoy all the great [TomatenKuchen features](/features), but your server members can only see your bot, not TomatenKuchen.

-You also can run different bots in addition to the TomatenKuchen custom bot on the same bot by using its token multiple times.
+You can also run different bots alongside the TomatenKuchen custom bot by using its token multiple times.
 Do note however that we cannot provide support for this and it may cause problems with interactions, like slash commands or buttons.

 ## Setup {#setup}